Inner Harbor: Harbor Park Garage

+UA The Movies at Harbor Park was a United Artists movie theater at 55 Market Place and 710 E. Lombard Street, featuring nine screens and 28,000 sqft, originally built adjacent to The Brokerage, which opened in June 1982, and The Fishmarket, which opened in November 1988 as part of redeveloping the historic Baltimore Centre Market site.
+The cinema opened to the public on December 13, 1985, located on the first floor of the Harbor Park Garage, and permanently closed its doors on March 28, 2000, due to underperformance and competition from suburban movie theaters, particularly the lack of stadium seating; the parent company, United Artists Theatre Circuit Inc., also shuttered several other underperforming locations nationwide due to its financial struggles, and UA Harbor Park 9 had fallen into disrepair in its final months.

+By the time of the theater closure, The Brokerage had been closed to allow for construction on Power Plant Live!, and Reed S. Cordish of the Cordish Companies publicly stated that it would "make sense" to make the former cinema part of it, though this never came to fruition.
+In February 1992, the site became a violent crime scene when Dontay Carter, a local, abducted patrons inside the building and beat a Catonsville father to death.
+In September 2001, the former facility was announced to become a downtown campus for the Baltimore City Community College (BCCC); they acquired and converted it specifically because it sat adjacent to their existing primary Harbor Campus facility at 600 E. Lombard Street.
+A portion of the space was converted into a 46,000 sqft, street-facing shopping center known as The Shops at Harbor Park; at the time, the facility featured a McDonald's (closed 2011) and the Baja Beach Club (closed 2008) as its remaining tenants after the movie theater closed, adjacent to Power Plant Live! and Port Discovery.

 Free speech

 Only the pedestal base of the Christopher Columbus statue remains in Inner Harbor; on July 4, 2020, the statue was thrown into the harbor as part of the George Floyd protests.

 As a central and busy part of Baltimore, the Inner Harbor has been the site of much political and artistic activity.
 The city is involved in ongoing disputes over free speech in the area.
 One early conflict concerned marchers for gay rights, whose permit was revoked by the city.
 (The city announced that only five or fewer people could march, and that they could not carry signs.)

 The Rouse Company, which began operating Harborplace in 1980, has long been in conflict with street performers.
 The company regulates performances, and has often been accused of suppressing free speech.
 These disputes came to a head in 2002–2003, when two events triggered a lawsuit against the city.